 Paragraph (1) requires a transfer on death deed to contain the same essential elements and formalities, other than a present intention to convey, as are required for a properly recordable inter vivos deed under state law.
-In all states, this includes the requirement that the deed be acknowledged by the transferor before a notary public or other individual authorized by law to take acknowledgments.
+"Essential elements" is a term with a long usage in the law of deeds of real property.
+The essential elements of a deed vary from one state to another but commonly include the names of the grantor and grantee, a clause transferring title, a description of the property transferred, and the grantor's signature.
+In all states, the essential elements of a properly recordable deed include the requirement that the deed be acknowledged by the grantor before a notary public or other individual authorized by law to take acknowledgments.
 See Thompson on Real Property §92.04(c) (observing that a "certificate of acknowledgment or attestation is universally required to qualify an instrument for recordation").
 In the context of transfer on death deeds, the requirement of acknowledgment fulfills at least four functions.
 First, it cautions a transferor that he or she is performing an act with legal consequences.
 Such caution is important where, as here, the transferor does not experience the wrench of delivery because the transfer occurs at death.
 Second, acknowledgment helps to prevent fraud.
 Third, acknowledgment facilitates the recording of the deed.
 Fourth, acknowledgment enables the rule in Section 11 that a later acknowledged deed prevails over an earlier acknowledged deed.

-Paragraph (2) emphasizes an important distinction between an inter vivos deed and a transfer on death deed.
-An inter vivos deed evidences an intention to transfer, at the time of the conveyance, an interest in property, either a present interest or a future interest.
-In contrast, a transfer on death deed evidences an intention that the transfer occur at the transferor's death.
-Under no circumstances should a transfer on death deed be given effect as an inter vivos deed; to do so would violate the transferor's intention that the transfer occur at the transferor's death.
+Paragraph (2) emphasizes an important distinction between an inter vivos transfer and a transfer on death.
+An inter vivos transfer reflects an intention to transfer, at the time of the conveyance, an interest in property, either a present interest or a future interest.
+In contrast, a transfer on death reflects an intention that the transfer occur at the transferor's death.
+Under no circumstances should a transfer on death be given effect inter vivos; to do so would violate the transferor's intention that the transfer occur at the transferor's death.

 Paragraph (3) requires a transfer on death deed to be recorded before the transferor's death in the county (or other appropriate administrative division of a state, such as a parish) where the land is located.
 If the property described in the deed is in more than one county, the deed is effective only with respect to the property in the county or counties where the deed is recorded.
-The requirement of recordation before death helps to prevent fraud by ensuring that all steps necessary to the effective transfer on death deed be completed during the transferor's lifetime.
+The requirement of recordation before death helps to prevent fraud by ensuring that all steps necessary to the effective transfer on death deed are completed during the transferor's lifetime.
 The requirement of recordation before death also enables all parties to rely on the recording system.
-For these reasons, all twelve states that have already enacted transfer on death deed statutes require the deed to be recorded before the transferor's death.

-An individual's agent may execute a transfer on death deed on the individual's behalf to the extent permitted by other law, such as the Uniform Power of Attorney Act.
+An individual's agent may execute a transfer on death deed on the individual's behalf to the extent permitted by other law, such as the Uniform Power of Attorney Act (2006).
 This act does not define, but instead relies on other law to determine, the authority of an agent.